 Unemployment Rate Definition.
 The Unemployment Rate is a macroeconomic statistic that measures the total workforce that is unemployed and actively seeking employment, stated as a percentage of the entire labor force.
 The indicator is significant barometer of the health of a nation’s economy.
 In the United States, the Bureau of Labor Statistics (BLS) of the U.S. Department of Labor announces early each month the total number of employed and unemployed persons for the previous month, along with many classifications of various components of the collected data.
 These figures receive wide coverage in the media.
 The BLS uses an extensive survey process to determine the items reported.
 The surveyed population includes 60,000 households in the sample, which translates to approximately 110,000 individuals, a large sample compared to public opinion surveys which usually cover fewer than 2,000 people.
-A person is considered as unemployed if he does not have a job, has actively looked for work in the prior 4 weeks, and is currently available for work.
+A person is considered as unemployed if they do not have a job, has actively looked for work in the prior 4 weeks, and is currently available for work.
 A chart of the unemployment rate in the U.S. for the past decade is shown below:

 Forextraders' Broker of the Month